Get back to nature in the heart of wild Cornwall

 We work closely to the Devon & Cornwall Food action charity.
 To get food parcels to our less mobile, and struggling Veterans.

-The very first project we done at Noon Cregg.
+The very first project we completed at Noon Cregg.
 Restoration of this 18th century cottage.
-This is where Noon Cregg came from
+This is where Noon Cregg came from.

-We are currently looking for a new location.
-In order to carry out our work with fellow veterans.
+We are currently looking for a new location in order to carry out our work with fellow veterans.
 Our time at Tsalta, Porkellis has come to a premature end.
-But we are grateful for the time we had here, and the lives we changed whilst here.
-We wish the landlady all the very best for her future, and her.
-Wherever we settle.
-It will be in Cornwall.
-This part of the world boasts plenty to see and do whilst, also enjoying the peace and quiet of nature.
+But we are grateful for the time we had here and the lives we changed whilst here.
+We wish the landlady all the very best for her future.
+Wherever we settle it will be in Cornwall.
+This part of the world boasts plenty to see and do whilst also enjoying the peace and quiet of nature.
 From surfing and snorkelling with Badger who is a local legend, to fishing or hiking, there’s something for everyone.
-Somewhere to loose yourself from the ties of the cities and towns.
+Somewhere to lose yourself from the ties of the cities and towns.
 Somewhere to reconnect and find one’s self again.

 More drystone walling by veterans.
 Beds for a herb garden.